-Since December, 2020, Somalia has been at an election crossroad.
+Since December, 2020 – May, 2022, Somalia has been at an election crossroad.
 The main point of disagreement was the search for a workable electoral system model (one man, one vote vs indirect elections).
-Following multiple talks and a botched attempt to extend the current President Mohamed Farmaajo’s tenure for another two years, Somalia’s Prime Minister (PM) was charged with overseeing the election process, hence bringing an end to a lengthy era of political uncertainty and stress.
-The plans for elections are now underway, however, the jury is out on whether citizens’ voices are included in key decision making i.e. the electoral model to be adopted.
+Following multiple talks and a botched attempt to extend President Mohamed Farmaajo’s tenure for another two years, Somalia’s Prime Minister (PM) was charged with overseeing the election process.
+In the long run, the Presidential election was held on 15th May, 2022.
+Hassan Sheikh Mohamud was elected as the leader of Somalia, bringing to an end the arduous and treacherous journey the Horn of Africa country has endured in search for new leadership.

-Through interactive radio and SMS methodology, Africa’s Voices will promote public dialogue around elections so as to understand citizens’ perspectives on Somalia’s national elections and promote peaceful messaging through traditional and modern media channels on the topic to prevent and mitigate potential violence.
+Through interactive radio and SMS methodology, Africa’s Voices promoted public dialogue around election so as to understand citizens’ perspectives on the national election and promote peaceful messaging through traditional and modern media channels on the topic to prevent and mitigate potential violence.

 The three months (February – May, 2022) long project enabled Somalis to understand the election process.
 The approach created a politically-neutral platform for citizens to be meaningfully informed, motivated and influence high level political dialogue around the election.

 Women, youth and internally displaced persons were also adequately consulted through the approach.